 WHAT DOES THIS MEAN FOR THE TREATMENT OF IBS

-- normalisation of the gastrointestinal bacteria through use of specific antibiotics, that target overgrown bacteria; replacement of undergrown bacteria (e.g. very specific probiotics and prebiotics) and specific nutritional supplementation;
+- Normalisation of the patient’s gastrointestinal bacteria through specific antibiotics that target overgrown bacteria and replace undergrown bacteria (e.g., specific probiotics, prebiotics, and nutritional supplementation).

-- supplementation with digestive enzymes, electrolytes, and essential nutritional minerals to help impaired digestion and metabolism.
+- Supplementing the patient’s diet with digestive enzymes, electrolytes, and other essential minerals to help impaired digestion and metabolism.

-- Nutritional supplements to improve gut cell wall integrity and function.
+- Nutritional supplementation to improve gut cell wall integrity and function.